Angela Kelly: Career

 Prince Harry alleged that Kelly was obstructive regarding a tiara promised by the Queen to his fiancée, Meghan Markle, for a rehearsal with her hairdresser prior to their wedding in 2018.
 Harry wrote in his memoir Spare that Kelly refused as "the tiara would require an orderly and a police escort to leave the palace" and that "She fixed me with a look that made me shiver.
 I could read in her face a clear warning.
 'This isn't over.'"
 Kelly did not respond to Harry's recollections in his memoir.

 With other members of the royal household, she attended the state funeral of Queen Elizabeth II on 19 September 2022.

 Other work

 Kelly founded a fashion label, Kelly & Pordum, with Alison Pordum, who was also employed as the Queen's in-house dressmaker until 2008.
 Kelly is also the author of Dressing the Queen: The Jubilee Wardrobe and The Other Side of the Coin: The Queen, the Dresser and the Wardrobe.

 Personal life

 Kelly has three children with her first husband Frank Wylie.
-Her third and final marriage was to Irish Guardsman Jim Kelly.
+Her third marriage was to Irish Guardsman Jim Kelly.